Over the past decade Medicare has spent more than $1.5 billion to replace defective heart devices for 73,000 patients.

 In one instance, St. Jude Medical (now owned by Abbott Pharmaceuticals) notified doctors of a defective battery in 400,000 cardiac resynchronization therapy defibrillators (CRT-Ds) in October 2016.

-That was five years after St. Jude learned of battery problems with the devices, according to a letter the FDA sent the company in April.
+That was five years after St. Jude learned of battery problems with the devices, according to

 “A lot of these devices end up getting recalled,” Redberg said.
 “Besides the costs, it’s risky and dangerous to have a procedure for the replacement of a faulty device.”

 The recall of so many heart devices demonstrates the difficulty inherent in adequate testing.

 Although the FDA requires vigorous testing of pharmaceuticals, heart devices undergo a different scrutiny.